 To illustrate this principle, imagine you have $1 today.
 If you invest that dollar today with in something with a 6% yearly rate of return, and let it sit for 20 years, at the end of that 20 year period, that dollar is worth $3.21.
 Since you’re paying for all of your future Disney Vacation Club vacations up front as opposed to when they occur, large portions of the initial investment in Disney Vacation Club could be invested in other ways (with a similar return on investment rate, if not better) if you were instead paying for your room each year as you vacationed.
 The calculations here can be pretty complex given that you can’t take that entire initial investment and perform a time value of money calculation on it to determine what it would be worth in 10, 20, or even 40 years, as you would be paying out portions of that initial investment each year for your hotel stays.
 That said, by even doing rough math here, you should get a pretty good idea of the “actual” cost of Disney Vacation Club.
 Now, if you have suitcases full of one-hundred dollar bills sitting under your bed that you wouldn’t invest anyway, maybe this is not a consideration for you.

 Saratoga Springs Resort & Spa – No, this isn’t in the wrong area.
 If you’re interested in maximizing the economics of Disney Vacation Club, it’s almost a requirement that you be willing to purchase a contract that has Saratoga Springs as the home resort.
 The reasons here are three-fold.
 First, it frequently has the lowest per-point cost of any of the Walt Disney World-based resorts.
 Second, even when other resorts are lower in per-point costs, they’re higher in per-point maintenance costs, which is more important than the initial cost-difference.
 Saratoga Springs has the lowest per-point maintenance costs among the resorts with the cheapest initial contract per-point costs.
 Finally, the contract expires in 2054, which is 12 years later than many of the other cheaper contracts.
 Of course, if you buy at Saratoga, that means your 11-month window is at Saratoga (and not a more desirable resort), but we seldom have an issue with this (we’ve never been “stuck” at Saratoga since we’ve been DVC members).
+In fact, as new Disney Vacation Club properties have and will open at the Grand Floridian and Polynesian, Saratoga and Old Key West (two of the largest and least popular DVC properties) points are effectively diluted as those properties now account for a lower percentage of the total Disney Vacation Club points.
+In other words (if that doesn’t make sense), as more Disney Vacation Club resorts open, the less difficult it becomes to book at resorts that aren’t Saratoga Springs or Old Key West.

 Locking In Your Vacation Costs – One of the huge benefits of Disney Vacation Club is locking in prices for future vacations.
 In other words, you know up front what your vacations will cost for the next forty years or so (depending on the expiration date of your DVC contract).
 This is something you can’t accurately predict without DVC, but one thing you can predict is that room prices directly from Disney will increase.
 Depending on how dramatically these prices increase, you could realize significant savings by purchasing Disney Vacation Club.
 When performing your calculations, make sure to account for this yearly increase in room rates you’d be paying if booking a room from Disney each year rather than using your DVC membership.